 Any college/university acceptance letters received (for new university students beginning in Fall 2023)

 Application submissions for the 2023 academic year are now open.
-The deadline for students entering university as a freshman in the Fall and for continuing students is July 15, 2023.
+The deadline for students entering university as a freshman in the Fall is SEPTEMBER 15, 2023.

-Scholarships will be awarded based on organizational funds available.
-Award amounts for both scholarships for the 2023 academic year are $1000 each, which can be used towards tuition, registration fees, textbooks, and/or technology fees.
-If selected, students will be expected to maintain communication with the Fund during the funded semester/quarter to report academic progress.
+The scholarship will be awarded based on organizational funds available.
+Award amount for the scholarship for the 2023 academic year is $1000, which can be used towards tuition, registration fees, textbooks, and/or technology fees.
+If selected, the student will be expected to maintain communication with the Fund during the funded semester/quarter to report academic progress.